elnatan3/New_Ultimate_Event/README.md

 # Features

-1. Verifies email during sign ups for both Organizers and Participant to make sure the person its not a fake email
+1. Email Verification: Implements a robust email verification process during registration for both Organizers and Participants.
+This ensures the authenticity of users and prevents the creation of accounts with fraudulent email addresses.
-2. Only shows events to those participant who have the same email domain.
-For example, an organizer in Augustana college with @augustana.edu will only show events to augustana students who have verified their emails.
+2. Domain-Specific Event Visibility: Facilitates a domain-restricted visibility of events.
+For instance, an Organizer affiliated with Augustana College (using an @augustana.edu email) will have their events exclusively visible to participants with verified Augustana College email addresses.
+This feature ensures a targeted and relevant audience for each event.
-3. Users can register for events, remove events, and see the events they have attended.
+3. User Interaction with Events: Allows users to actively engage with event listings.
+Participants have the capability to register for events, withdraw from events, and view a history of events they have attended, enhancing user engagement and experience.
-4. Organizers can see who registerd for their event, create a new event, see the upcoming events they have created, and finally see any previous events they have created.
+4. Organizer Management Tools: Provides Organizers with comprehensive management tools for their events.
+Organizers can monitor registrations, create new events, view upcoming and past events they have organized.
+This suite of tools aids in efficient event management and tracking.

 Here is how the website home page looks: